-Also, there’s been a big category shift in what people are buying, in which fashion has suffered, and ‘conscious consumerism’ has come out on top, with people really thinking about what they’re spending their money on, and why.
+Also, there’s been a big category shift in what people buy, in which fashion has suffered, and ‘conscious consumerism’ has come out on top, with people really thinking about what they’re spending their money on, and why.

-Sustainability, across all sectors, has become crucial, as people revisit their wardrobes, cupboards, and give new life to things they might not have used since before the pandemic and lockdowns.
-The resale and the hire markets have also affected purchases in fashion.
-We’ve seen a huge rise in people purchasing beauty and wellness, as categories that have been growing for a long time, as people invest more in their own wellbeing and health.
+Sustainability, across all sectors, has become crucial, as people revisit their wardrobes and cupboards, and give new life to things they might not have used since before the pandemic and lockdowns.
+The resale and hire markets have also affected purchases in fashion.
+We’ve seen a huge rise in people purchasing beauty and wellness, categories that have been growing for a long time, as people invest more in their well-being and health.

 The definition of ‘what luxury is’ has changed for a lot of consumers – is it about experience or products?
-And they’re re-considering what’s valuable to them, in the wake of a slightly new way of life, and of shopping.
+And they’re re-considering what’s valuable to them, in the wake of a slightly new way of life and shopping.

 Physical retail has gone through an undeniable shift.
 A lot of brands and retailers have shut down, but these were mainly retailers that were already struggling, had not innovated, and weren’t offering a unique customer experience.
 If the store isn’t fresh, new and exciting, customers know they can easily buy the products online, so those retailers suffer.

 These stores closing has highlighted the fact that retailers and brands need to be thinking of a more holistic approach when considering their offering.
 The role of physical retail is really about the interaction with the product, the experiences and the customer service.